Super Lawyers

 PPHN Symptoms & Treatment

-The signs of PPHN are rapid breathing, moaning sounds, poor color, low oxygen level and low blood pressure.
-These symptoms are usually identified immediately after birth with an APGAR test.
+The signs of PPHN include rapid breathing, grunting or moaning sounds, poor skin color, low oxygen levels, and low blood pressure.
+These symptoms are often identified shortly after birth using an APGAR test.

-If clinical symptoms of PPHN are present diagnostic confirmation is usually done with an ultrasound (echocardiography) which is considered the most reliable noninvasive test to establish the diagnosis.
-Prompt diagnosis of PPHN is extremely important because babies with this condition usually need immediate medical assistance and care.
+When clinical signs of PPHN are present, confirmation is typically made with an ultrasound of the heart, known as echocardiography.
+This is considered the most reliable noninvasive test for establishing the diagnosis.
+Prompt diagnosis is critical because babies with PPHN frequently require immediate and aggressive medical intervention.

-Initial response and treatment of PPHN involves keeping the baby warm, administering antibiotics if infection is suspected, and delivery of supplemental oxygen.
-Oxygen may be delivered through a mask, hood or tubes inserted through the mouth or nostrils.
+Initial treatment focuses on stabilizing the infant.
+This includes keeping the baby warm, administering antibiotics if infection is suspected, and providing supplemental oxygen.
+Oxygen may be delivered through a mask, oxygen hood, or small tubes placed in the nose or mouth.

 Persistent Pulmonary Hypertension Lawsuit